smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       description: "If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate.
 SameAs: 'departure' field from GTFS Realtime message-StopTimeUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate)"
       properties:
         uncertainty:
-          description: "Property.
-If uncertainty is omitted, it is interpreted as unknown.
-To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)."
+          description: "If uncertainty is omitted, it is interpreted as unknown.
+To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)"
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     departureUncertainty:
       description: "If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate.
-SameAs: 'departure' field from GTFS Realtime message-StopTimeUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate)."
+SameAs: 'departure' field from GTFS Realtime message-StopTimeUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate)"
       type: number
       x-ngsi:
         type: Property